Top Things to Do in Québec City This Summer

 Rue Saint-Jean, Jeff Frenette Photography

-Here are the streets closed on weekends: Grande Allée, rue Saint-Jean, rue Saint-Paul, rue Saint-Antoine, rue Sault-au-Matelot, avenue Cartier, rue Saint-Joseph, 3e Avenue and rue St-Vallier Ouest.
+Every weekend this summer, some of the main neighbourhood streets are closed to car traffic, allowing pedestrians to stroll freely and enjoy all the big restaurant patios.
+Here are the streets closed on weekends: Grande Allée, rue Saint-Jean, rue Saint-Paul, avenue Cartier, rue Saint-Joseph, 3e Avenue and rue St-Vallier Ouest.

 Explore 400 Years of History